rmcelreath/rethinking/ERRATA.md

 page 212, the next-to-last sentence on the page refers to "the Rethinking box at the end of this section."
 That box is not in the text.

+page 215, first paragraph: "despite it's plausible superiority" should be "despite its plausible superiority".

 page 237 Exercise H1: "...index variable, as explained in Chapter 6.", should be chapter 5 (at least that's their first appearance)